 Testing the Particle Emitter

-This is a straightforward test of the correct functioning of the ParticleEmitter object.
+>>HEREThis is a straightforward test of the correct functioning of the ParticleEmitter object.
 The MyGame class update() function is modified to create a new ParticleEmitter at the position of the RigidShape object when the G or H key is pressed.
 In this way, it will appear as though an explosion has occurred when a new RigidShape object is created, or, when RigidShape objects are assigned new velocities.

 In both cases, the _createParticle() function discussed in the first project of this chapter is passed as the argument for the createrFunc callback function parameter in the ParticleEmitter constructor.